Updated June 21, 2023

-The uninstallation process would be slightly different depending upon on the type of operating used to install Autodesk products, but generally can be controlled by Control panel.
+The uninstallation process would be slightly different depending upon the type of operating used to install Autodesk products but generally controlled by the Control panel.
 Installing the Uninstall tool will help to remove all products at once –

 Step 1: Open Start Menu and Search “Uninstall Tool”

-In case the tool is not available, the uninstallation tool can be downloaded from – Link: https://viewer.autodesk.com/
+If the tool is unavailable, the uninstallation tool can be downloaded from – Link: https://viewer.autodesk.com/.

 Step 2 – Click and Open Uninstall tool

-It will display all the components of the suite installed during installation of Autodesk.
-The choice of uninstallation lies with the user and you may deselect any components in case you don’t want to uninstall them.
+It will display all the components of the suite installed during the installation of Autodesk.
+The choice of uninstallation lies with the user, and you may deselect any components in case you don’t want to uninstall them.

 This will remove all the selected components from the user’s system.

-Tips and Tricks of Using Autodesk Uninstall Tool
+Tips and Tricks for Using Autodesk Uninstall Tool

-We can use various tips and tricks to use Autodesk Uninstall tool efficiently.
+We can use various tips and tricks to use the Autodesk Uninstall tool efficiently.

-In case installation fails by system crash or any other means, use Autodesk uninstall tool or clean install before new installation as clean machines are generally positives as they remove unnecessary residuals from the system.
+Tip 1 – If installation fails by a system crash or any other means, use Autodesk uninstall tool or clean install before a new installation.
+Clean machines are generally positive as they remove unnecessary residuals from the system.

 - The installation runs without error